data-provider/website/docs/api-providers-and-selectors-methods.md

 booksAndAuthors.read(); // Does not request, as Promise is cached. booksAndAuthors.cleanDependenciesCache();
-booksAndAuthors.read(); // As providers cache was cleaned, the selector is read again, and both providers requests are repeated.
+booksAndAuthors.read(); // As providers cache was cleaned, the selector is read again, and both providers requests are repeated. booksAndAuthors.cleanDependenciesCache({
+  except: [books] // Cleans all dependencies cache except the books one });
+booksAndAuthors.read(); // Now only authors provider is read.
+Books remains cached.
 ```

 <hr/>